 The basic principles involved in the operation of microbial processes on an industrial scale.
-Includes: the selection, maintenance and improvement of microorganisms; the influence of physical and chemical factors on the microbial environment; the control of environmental factors; the effects of operational patterns on batch and continuous flow cultivation; aeration and agitation; scale-up of microbial processes; air and media sterilization; the harvesting, purification and standardization of products.
+Includes: the selection, maintenance and improvement of microorganisms; the influence of physical and improvement of microorganisms; the influence of physical and commical factors on the microbial environment; the control of environmental factors; the effects of operational patterns on batch and continuous flow cultivation; aeration and agitation; scale-up of microbial processes; air and media sterilization; the harvesting, purification and standardization of products.
 The principles involved in microbial processes for chemical, pharmaceutical and food production, microbial waste treatment and environmental control.
-The laboratory-scale fermenter operation, microbial enzyme lsolation, visits to industrial fermentation plants and industrial seminars.
+The laboratory component includes manipulation of microorganisms, laboratory-scale fermenter operation, microbial enzyme isolation, visits to industrial fermentation plants and industrial seminars.

-42.102B Biotechnology B
+42.1028 Blotechnology B